-Dr Seuss’s books were not popular in Latin America when I was a little girl so I didn’t know much about them till my husband’s friend gifted us a bilingual copy of The Cat in the Hat/El Gato Ensombrerado (aff link).
-As I read for first time the fun adventures of Sally and her brother, I didn’t imagine that my kids would love that book so much that I’d ended up memorizing it!
+When I was a little girl, Dr. Seuss’s books were not popular in Ecuador.
+I didn’t know much about them until my husband’s friend gifted us a bilingual copy of The Cat in the Hat/El Gato Ensombrerado (aff link).
+As I read for first time the fun adventures of Sally and her brother, I never imagined that my kids would love that book so much.

 My favorite part of the story is actually the first four lines:

 So we sat in the house

 all that cold, cold, wet day”

 I can’t tell you how many times I have recited those lines to my kids on our cold, cold, wet days when it is not possible to play outside.
 It not only makes them laugh but it’s also a reminder that they can still enjoy of a fun day when it is too wet to play outside.

 Of course, they always hoped for “The Cat in the Hat” to show up and make a mess in the living room.
 But since that was impossible, thank goodness, we still made our fun hats and pretend to be the magical cat in the hat.

 For more Dr. Seuss’s books, check out these ones in Spanish!